Cornell-MAE-UG/fa25-portfolio-Liam-R-Bayne/_projects/Fluids.md

 ## My contributions

 The majority of the project involved full collaboration between all members, but particular research and analysis topics were split up.
-Below is a summarized list of my contributions"
+Below is a summarized list of my contributions:

 - Physical dissection
 - Project organization